-When Wu and Shahanksa found themselves in Jakarta feeling suspicious about the project, Wu snapped a photo of their driver and his license plate.
+When Wu and Shahanksa found themselves in Jakarta feeling suspicious about the project, Wu snapped a photo of their driver and his number plate.
 The next day the scammer called Wu in a rage, accusing him of being “racist” and “not in touch with [his] Asian side,” which was a particularly barbed comment as Wu is Taiwanese.
-This put the pair on the defensive, to the point where they agreed to pay another photography permit fee in cash to the driver.
-Wu says that this was a tactic to accuse them of wrongdoing, prompting them to defend themselves, then to casually ask for more money.
+This put the pair on the back foot, to the point where they agreed to pay another photography permit fee in cash to the driver.
+Wu says that this was a tactic: to accuse them of wrongdoing, prompting them to defend themselves, then to casually ask for more money.
 “It totally worked,” Wu later wrote in a blog post.

 According to K2 Intelligence, which is a private investigation agency currently working on the case, this particular scam is just the most recent incarnation of something much bigger.
 K2 Intelligence believes that a long string of scams, aimed at all kinds of demographics, from hairstylists to videographers to ex-military advisers, have been orchestrated by the same woman.